QuTech-Delft/libqasm/README.md

 ### From C++

 The easiest way to use libqasm in a CMake project is to fetch the library and then link against it.

-Note that the Java JRE is required for libqasm to build:

 ```
 include(FetchContent)